cacodcar/cacodcar.github.io/_posts/2020-8-25-Constrained_Regression.md

 ```

-This is much faster then the naive version as it solves a much smaller system of equations.
-For example, with 100 constraints and 1000 dimensions the informed version ran 80x faster then the naive version (.24 ms vs 19.3 ms)
+This is much faster than the naive version as it solves a much smaller system of equations.
+For example, with 100 constraints and 1000 dimensions the informed version ran 80x faster than the naive version (.24 ms vs 19.3 ms).